paulovieira/psql-wrapper/readme.md

 The following extra options are available:

- - psqlPath: the path to the `psql` command line utility (default is simple 'psql').
+ - psqlPath: the path to the `psql` command line utility.
 Might be necessary if you have several versions of postgres available.
+Default: `psql`.
+ - displayShellCommand: if `true` the command to be passed to `execSync` will be displayed.
+Default: `true`.